 What is tokenisation?

-No additional configuration is required and it will simplify future purchases as entering bankcard details will be avoided, which will speed up the checkout process.
+No additional configuration is required and it will simplify future purchases as entering bank card details will be avoided, which will speed up the checkout process.

 Tokenisation enables e-Commerce business owners to provide a seamless checkout experience to their customers, especially the returning ones.

-How does tokenisation work on e-Commerce websites and apps?
+How does tokenisation work on e-commerce websites and apps?

 Why use tokenisation?